Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-2-2025.md

 Round 2 of the Standard Portland Classic brought cooler conditions and a livelier breeze to Columbia Edgewater.
 Gray skies hung overhead as the wind swirled the trees and swept across the ryegrass and fescue of the roughs.
 Still, the conditions favored those with pinpoint approach shots and steady, disciplined play.

 Jeongeun Lee5 found her rhythm in a big way, rattling off five birdies in a row from holes 5 through 9.
 She has been cashing checks with her wedges through two rounds, trusting the sharp end of the bag to do the talking.
-She’s found 30 of 36 greens, and from that sweet spot of 100 to 125 yards she’s been carving darts -- twelve swings averaging just 17 and a half feet from the pin!
-That’s more than five feet better than the tour’s norm, the kind of margin that helps explains why Korea keeps producing world-beaters and why Lee5 looks perfectly comfortable on the course.
+She’s found 30 of 36 greens, and from that sweet spot of 100 to 125 yards, she’s been carving darts -- twelve swings averaging just 17 and a half feet from the pin!
+That’s more than five feet better than the tour’s norm, the kind of margin that helps explain why Korea keeps producing world-beaters and why Lee5 looks perfectly comfortable on the course.

 Also making moves was Canada's Savannah Grewal, posting a 67 on the day and making her tied for 8th at -8.
 Thailand's Jaravee Boonchant (WR 374) stole the spotlight with seven birdies on her way to an impressive 65.